 Medicaid Inspection of Care

 An Inspection of Care (IOC) must be performed at least once a year for every inpatient psychiatric provider, consistent with 42 CFR Part 456, Subpart I. The IOCs are to be performed by an independent contractor and they must include “personal contact and observation of each Medicaid recipient” and a “review of each beneficiary’s medical record.”
-At the end of 2019 it was determined that the contract for IOCs intended to cover PRTFs included language that limited its scope and excluded PRTFs.
+At the end of 2019, it was determined that the contract for IOCs intended to cover PRTFs included language that limited its scope and excluded PRTFs.
 Only 2 PRTFs were reviewed in 2019 before the inspections were discontinued.
 A new contract was not put in place until May 1, 2021.
 The inspections that have resumed under the new contract have been limited to Medicaid Fee for Service clients and do not include clients that receive Medicaid benefits through a Provider-Led Arkansas Shared Savings Entity (PASSE).
-So far, all Arkansas Medicaid beneficiaries in PRTFs have been enrolled in a PASSE, therefore these inspections do not include client or guardian interviews, client record review, or medication pass observation.
+So far, all Arkansas Medicaid beneficiaries in PRTFs have been enrolled in a PASSE, therefore these inspections do not include client or guardian interviews, client record reviews, or medication pass observations.
 The IOCs can be viewed in our database.

 Local Law Enforcement Agencies